top of page

 Feng was intelligent, decisive, insightful, and outstanding as a monarch.

-As a master, she was nice and forgiving; even when a cook accidentally left some insects in her food, she still didn’t blame anyone.
+As a ruler, she was kind and forgiving; even when a cook accidentally left some insects in her food, she didn't blame anyone.

 After Feng departed, her grandson Yuan Hong buried her using an emperor’s ceremony, inherited her policies perfectly, and further developed their kingdom.